 Understanding Child Support

-In 2008 the law regarding child support calculations in Georgia underwent a radical change.
+In 2008 the law regarding child support calculations in Georgia underwent a radical change, as family lawyers will tell you.
 Prior to the 2008 changes you stood a fairly good shot of being able to figure out your child support obligation on the back of a napkin.
 Today the Georgia courts use an income sharing approach to determine child support payments.

 A large number of factors are considered in making a child support determination.
 To make the calculations you are going to need your laptop loaded with Excel, a copy of the Official Code of Georgia, and arguably a law degree to make sure that the calculations are done in your best interest.